WHAT IS ROBOTIC WELDING?

 ROBOTIC WELDING EXPLAINED

-Using the correct machinery and technology, robots can adapt to a wide variety of welding processes including arc, resistance, spot, TIG, laser, plasma, and MIG welding.
-The main focus is on creating the right welding programs and jigs into the welding application.
+By leveraging suitable machinery and technology, robots can easily adapt to various welding processes, encompassing arc, resistance, spot, TIG, laser, plasma, and MIG welding.
+The primary emphasis lies in crafting appropriate welding programs and jigs tailored to the welding application.

 ROBOTIC WELDING INDUSTRIES